The Training and Development, M.P.S. (Master of Professional Studies) is an interdisciplinary

 - submit official scores on the Graduate Record Exam (GRE).
 A composite GRE score of 291 (current scale) or 900 (former scale) is expected for consideration of unconditional admission.
 Applicants with a 2.75 GPA or higher and five (5) years of professional full-time work experience may submit a portfolio of works in place of a GRE score.
 Applicants who meet this requirement may inquire about the portfolio requirements by e-mailing Pamela.Morris@mtsu.edu or going to www.mtsu.edu/university-college/mps/portfolio.php.

-Candidates for the Master of Professional Studies with a concentration in Training and Development degree must
+The Master of Professional Studies with a concentration in Training and Development requires completion of a minimum of 30 semester hours.

 - complete a minimum of 30 semester hours of graduate credit (see Curriculum section below for specifics);